The Agent is available in Customer Studio when you build or edit an audience.

 Break down this audience by most recent order value.

-Agent responses can be verbose.
-For shorter output, include a word limit or format in your prompt.
+Agent responses can be long.
+For shorter output, include a word limit or

 Refine and improve audiences